-2 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 UKS2 Artist Study - William Morris.
-Drawing/ Texture, colour, line and tone/ Responding to art/ Art through technology Outcome: To design a wallpaper piece based on the art of William Morris.
-Skills: Consider the use of colour for mood and atmosphere.
+2 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 2 UKS2 Autumn 1 Artist Study - William Morris Drawing/ Texture, colour, line and tone/ Responding to art/ Art through technology Outcome: To design a wallpaper piece based on the art of William Morris Skills: Consider the use of colour for mood and atmosphere.
 Have opportunity to explore traditional artists using ICT.
 Combine a selection of images using digital technology considering colour, size and rotation.
 Understanding which works well in their work and why.
-Purposely control the types of marks made and experiment with different effects and textures.
-Work in a sustained and independent way to create a detailed drawing.
-Develop a key element of their work line, tome, pattern, texture.
-Use drawing techniques to work from a variety of sources including observation, photographs and digital images.
-Discuss and review own and others work, expressing thoughts and feelings, and identify modifications/ changes and see how they can be developed further.
-Explore a range of great Artists, architects and designers in history.
-Artist Study - Jaqueline Hurley Drawing Outcome: Linked to Remembrance Day Create a WW1/2 remembrance picture based on Jaqueline Hurley Skills: • Explain and demonstrate the effect of light on objects and people from different directions • interpret the texture of a surface and explain • shades and mood • Use and discuss line, tone and shade to represent things seen remembered or imagined Artist Study- Beatriz Milhazes.
-Print Making Outcome: To create a wall hanging of a printed Mayan Mask Skills: designing a print show precision when creating collograph How to cut into card, paper and other materials skilfully to create clear images for stencils Creating an accurate stencil considering the outline (not fine detail) How to overlay images in stages to build up a print How to create a clear printed image Using ICT to plan out, rotate and play with images Discuss and evaluate own work Artist Study - Ptolemy Elrington and Michelle Reader.
+Purposely control the types of marks made and experiment with different effects and textures Work in a sustained and independent way to create a Autumn 2 Artist Study Jaqueline Hurley Drawing Outcome: Linked to Remembrance Day Create a WW1/2 remembrance picture based on Jaqueline Hurley Skills: • Explain and demonstrate the effect of light on objects and people from different directions • interpret the texture of a surface and explain • shades and mood • Use and discuss line, tone and shade to represent things seen remembred or imagined Spring 1 Spring 2 Artist Study- Beatriz Milhazes.
+Print Making Outcome: To create a wall hanging of a printed Mayan Mask Skills: • designing a print • show precision when creating collograph • How to cut into card, paper and other materials skilfully to create clear images for stencils • Creating an accurate stencil considering the outline (not fine detail) • How to overlay images in stages to build up a print • How to use complimentary colours to bring out contrast • How to create a clear printed image Summer 1 Summer 2 Artist Study - Ptolemy Elrington and Michelle Reader.
 3D Sculpture Outcome: Create a recycled material sculpture of an animal affected by pollution Skills: • Work in a safe, organised way, caring for equipment. • Secure work to continue at a later date. • Model and develop work through a combination of pinch, slab, and coil. • Work around armatures or over constructed foundations. • Demonstrate experience in the understanding of different ways of finishing work: glaze, paint, polish. • Demonstrate experience in relief and freestanding work using a range of media • Solve problems as they occur. • Use language appropriate to skill and technique.
-Art and Design Overview (UKS2 B)
+UKS2 traditional artists using ICT.
+Combine a selection of images using digital technology considering colour, size and rotation.
+Understanding which works well in their work and why.
+Purposely control the types of marks made and experiment with different effects and textures Work in a sustained and objects and people from different directions interpret the texture of a surface and explain shades and mood Use and discuss line, tone and shade to represent things seen remembered paper and other materials skilfully to create clear images for stencils Creating an accurate stencil considering the outline (not fine detail) How to overlay images in stages to build up a print How to use complimentary colours to bring out contrast How to create a clear Work around amatures or over constructed foundations.
+Demonstrate experience in the understanding of different ways of finishing work: glaze, paint, polish.
+Demonstrate experience in relief and freestanding work using a range of media Solve problems as they occur.
+Use language appropriate to skill and Art and Design Overview (UKS2 B)